-The Nixon Theatre was the top game in town — the place where circa 1971 I saw naked people writhe on stage in “Hair.”
-Not surprisingly, the hard working Jack Cole once pounded its floorboards, playing a Hungarian gypsy in “Venus in Silk” in 1935.
+The Nixon Theatre was the top game in town — the place where circa 1971 I saw naked hippies writhe on stage in “Hair.”
+Not surprisingly, the hard-working Jack Cole once pounded the Nixon floorboards, playing a Hungarian gypsy in “Venus in Silk” in 1935.

-I’m guessing that this operetta, a precursor to American musical theater, was a schmaltzy little nostalgia for the good ‘ole Austro-Hungarian empire …
+I’m guessing that this operetta, a format that was a precursor to American musical theater, was a schmaltzy remnant of the Austro-Hungarian empire.

 There’s Jack, as Raki the gypsy, listed at the bottom of the roster.
 Well cast.
-To put it mildly, Cole, who picked up the habit from his time with Ruth St. Denis, was an early dance “internationalist.”
+Cole, who picked up the habit from his Denishawn days, was an early dance “internationalist.”

-The name of Cole’s nightclub partner, Alice Dudley, whom he met in the Humphrey-Weidman troupe, appears right above his.
-Dancers?
-Are you getting this?
-Jack Cole and Alice Dudley danced in 1) modern dance, 2) night club and on 3) Broadway stage.
+The name of Cole’s nightclub partner, Alice Dudley, whom he first met dancing for Ted Shawn and then in the Humphrey-Weidman troupe, appears right above his.
+That means that Jack Cole and Alice Dudley danced in i) modern dance, ii) night club and on iii) Broadway stage.
 There were no categories… they did it all!

-The Internet auctioneer calls “Venus” a “rare flop” reflecting that the show opened in Pittsburgh on October 1, 1935 as an out-of-town tryout and closed the following week in Washington, D.C., failing to arrive on Broadway.
+The Internet auctioneer refers to “Venus” as a “rare flop” reflecting that the show opened in Pittsburgh on October 1, 1935 as an out-of-town tryout and closed the following week in Washington, D.C., failing to arrive on Broadway.

 Like this?
 Read more: